 5 UNESCO Temples Small Group Tour From Bangkok

-Escape Bangkok for the day and journey to the Ancient city of Ayutthaya, the former capital of Thailand.
+Escape Bangkok with your teenagers for the day and journey to the Ancient city of Ayutthaya, the former capital of Thailand.
 Visit 5 UNESCO-listed temples and the National Museum which contains important artifacts from the Kingdom’s 417-year history.

 - Take a day trip to the ancient city of Ayutthaya, the former capital of Thailand